u451f/industriekultur/README.md

 ## Future plans

-* I also would like to map the factory canteens or restaurants in industrial places that are in service today (for now I only know about Kirow, Tapetenwerk, Niemeyer Sphere).
 * I want to use different marker colors and shapes:
   - green: factory still producing at the same place
-  - lightblue: factory still producing but at different location
+  - lightblue (#0fc3ff): factory still producing but at different location
-  - darkblue: building still exists, but with different usage (field "Nutzung"
+  - darkblue (#0f3fff): building still exists, but with different usage (field "Nutzung"
   - purple: building does not exist anymore
-  - orange: factory canteens and restaurants
 * I want to create a printed map.
 (Actually, this is my first goal, but I thought: why not create this map from a digital file so that others can contribute and the data be reused?)